-Precut Trees: Follow these points to choose the freshest precut tree.
+Pre-cut Trees: Follow these guidelines to select the freshest pre-cut tree.

-- Purchase the tree early so that it can go in water closer to the time when it was cut.
+- Purchase the tree soon after it was cut, so that it can go in water as soon as possible.

-- Consider that locally grown trees are usually fresher than trees that have been shipped from a distance.
+- Consider that locally grown trees are usually fresher than trees that have been shipped from futher away.
 They are also generally less expensive.

-- Select a tree that is at least one foot shorter than the ceiling height in the room where you will display your tree.
+- Select a tree that is at least one foot shorter than the ceiling height in the room where it will be displayed.

-- Be sure to look at the trunk.
-If you can see splits in the trunk, the tree most likely will have dried to a point where it will not take up water.
+- Look at the trunk, if there are visible splits in the trunk, the tree most likely has dried to a point where it will not take up water.

 - Make sure the base of the trunk is straight and 6 to 8 inches long to allow placement in the tree stand.